tggreene/goodplace/README.md

 - [ ] Improve usability
   - [ ] Out of the box run test
 - [ ] Add rationale for GoodPlace
-- [ ] Add authorization for routes
-- [ ] Do more to split development time dependencies
 - [ ] CI tests (Github Actions)
 - [ ] Add individual pages for server errors
-- [ ] Add components to wrap inertia links, buttons